tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 ### Reference Data Join Rules

 1. Key name comparison during join is case-sensitive
-2. Key value comparison during join case-sentitive for string properties.
+2. Key value comparison during join case-sensitive for string properties.

 ### Handling Multiple Reference Data Sets Join Semantics

-When more than one reference data set is defined for an environment, three constraints are enforced to avoid considering hierarchy and ordering during join.
+For an environment with more than one reference data set, three constraints are enforced during join.
+These constraints help avoid considering hierarchy and ordering during join by the Time Series Insights ingress engine.

 1. Each item in a reference data set, can specify its own list of non-key properties.
 2. For any two reference data sets A and B, non-key properties must not intersect.
 3. Reference data sets are only joined directly to events, never to other referenced data sets (and then to events).
-In order to join reference data item with an event, all key properties used in the reference data item must be present in the event, and it should not come from the non-key properties joined to an event through some other reference data item.
-This will be enforced during ingress of events.
+To join reference data item with an event, all key properties used in the reference data item must be present in the event.
+Also, the key properties should not come from the non-key properties joined to an event through some other reference data item.

 Given these three constraints, the join engine can apply the join in any order for a given event.
 Hierarchy and ordering are not considered.